flame-engine/flame/doc/bgm.md

 ```

 **IMPORTANT Note:** The `initialize` function must be called at a point in time where an instance of
 the `WidgetsBinding` class already exists.
-It's safe to assume that this case is true at any point
+Best practice is to put this call inside of your game's
-after `runApp` has been called at least once.
+`onLoad` method`.

 In cases where you're done with background music but still want to keep the application/game
 running, use the `dispose` function to remove the observer.